Hailey Clauson Bares Skin In Revealing Puka Shell Bikini On Instagram

 I’m so proud of my journey that has brought me to my 5th year of being in SI Swimsuit.
 When I first shot SI my rookie year I was 18 years old and it was a new beginning for my career.
 I had been doing high fashion since I was 13 and my body was no longer fitting into the fashion “mold”.
 I was told that my career was done unless I lost weight and became somebody I was not. @mj_day took me under her wing, embraced me for who I was and booked me on the spot.
 Over the last 5 years I have been all over the world with the magazine and had the honor of gracing the cover.
 Remember to never give up on your dreams and don’t let anyone stop you! #thebestmeforme

 The hairstyle update is something that’s very recent.
-Because after all, in a selfie that she posted four days ago on Instagram, Hailey still had brown hair.
+In a selfie that she posted four days ago on Instagram, Hailey still had brown hair.
 The new look seems suitable for the hotter weather that’s coming this summer, although fans seemed to like the model with both colors of hair.
-In the earlier selfie, Clauson wore just a bath robe along with pink lipstick.
+In the earlier selfie, Clauson wore just a bath robe, along with pink lipstick.

 In other news, the model previously opened up to Premier Model Management and discussed her career so far.